metabase/metabase/docs/questions/start.md

 - Ask questions using Metabase's graphical query builder, or create a native/SQL query.
 - Ask questions based on models, raw tables, or other saved questions.
 - Save questions to collections and add them to dashboards.
-- And a lot more
+- And a lot more.

-## Reference docs
+## Reference documentation

 ### Query builder